cocotb/cocotb/docs/source/glossary.rst

    blocking function
       A function that blocks the caller until the function finishes.
       This is typically a regular function,
-      but sometimes involves calls to threaded code which blocks execution for an indeterminite amount of time.
+      but sometimes involves calls to threaded code which blocks execution for an indeterminate amount of time.
       See also the :term:`Python glossary <python:function>`.

    coroutine function